0xC0000054/sc4-graphics-options/README.md

 ## System Requirements

+* Game version 641
+  * Only required for the DirectX full screen 32-bit color fix, all other features should work on older game versions.
 * Windows 10 or later

 The plugin may work on Windows 7 or later with the [Microsoft Visual C++ 2022 x86 Redistribute](https://aka.ms/vs/17/release/vc_redist.x86.exe) installed, but I do not have the ability to test that.